justincfeng/cereal.jl/docs/src/index.md

     julia> cereal.ceval.main(cereal.locatorselect(6,"RTC21"),100000,5e-13,6)

-At most, one should encounter less than `10` failures in each case.
+One should encounter less than `10` failures in each case.

 ## References